How does GAP insurance work after a car is totaled?

 - When you carry supplemental GAP insurance on the car, you can file a claim against the coverage to pay for the difference

-The auto insurance claims process can be difficult to navigate for first-time claimants.
-The process can be even more confusing when you get into a serious accident and your virtually new car is so damaged that it’s declared a total loss.
+The auto insurance claims process can be difficult for drivers to navigate if they are first-time claimants.
+The process can be even more confusing when you get into a serious accident and your virtually new car is so damaged that it’s declared a total loss, because the price to repair it was set too high.
+Add in the fact that you were leasing the vehicle, and suddenly you have the makings of a financial melt down.
+You don’t want to be left paying the entirety of your loan balance with out any sort of assistance.
+This is why looking into what GAP insurance covers should be on your to-do list before you lease a vehicle.

-While you’ll learn a lot of things from adjusters and agents, it’s still important to educate yourself before you have a claim so that you don’t have to learn from your mistakes.
+While you’ll learn a lot of things from adjusters and agents, it’s still important to educate yourself before you have a claim so that you don’t have to learn from your mistakes, especially if those mistakes cost you a lot of money.

-Your car is typically not worth what you think it is.
-Even new car buyers who’ve just recently signed a sales agreement are shocked to learn that their cars are worth about 10 percent less than they were a month ago.
+Your car is typically not worth as much money as you think it is.
+Even new car buyers who’ve just recently signed a sales agreement are shocked to learn that their cars are worth about ten percent less than they were a month ago.

-Since you can’t predict when you’ll be faced with a loss, protecting yourself with adequate coverage is a must.
-Here’s what you should know:
+Since you can’t predict when you’ll be faced with a loss, protecting yourself with adequate coverage and an insurance policy tailored to your needs is a must.
+We’ll go over what you need to know below, including the cost of GAP insurance, and when it is applicable.

-It’s important to understand that your car isn’t going to retain its value when you drive off the lot.
+First of all, it’s important to understand that your car isn’t going to retain its value when you drive off the lot.
+Over a period of time, cars begin to depreciate in value.
 Most cars are only worth about 90 percent of what they were when the buyer signs the sales contract and ownership is transferred.
+This is also why your monthly payment is going to differ from someone who has the same vehicle, even if it’s a year apart.

 The depreciation on a new car doesn’t end there.
-After a year, the car drops in value by another 10 percent.
+After a year, the car drops in value by another ten percent.

 If your car is damaged in an incident or a crash, depreciation can affect how your claim will be handled.